MoritzLaurer/prompt_templates/docs/reference/hub_api.md

 # Downloading prompts

-This section documents the functions for downloading and listing prompts from the Hugging Face Hub.
+This section documents the functions for downloading and listing prompt templates from the Hugging Face Hub.

 ::: hf_hub_prompts.hub_api
     options: